groupoasys/LearningStateEstimation/README.md

 # LearningStateEstimation

-This repository contains the data sets and code used in the research titled [*Learning-based state estimation in distribution systems with limited real-time measurements*](https://doi.org/10.1016/j.epsr.2024.111268).
+This repository contains the data sets used in the research titled [*Learning-based state estimation in distribution systems with limited real-time measurements*](https://doi.org/10.1016/j.epsr.2024.111268).

 ## Data Description